 As BNPL has become mainstream, today’s firms are laser-focused on expanding their footprint by pushing beyond just fractional payments and getting more creative in their user acquisition models.
 Four major developments that are poised to further disrupt the payments industry are:

 - The “top of the funnel” pivot.
-To be more proactive in attracting consumers, BNPL firms are using their brand to get into frontend marketing instead of just facilitating backend payments.
+To be more proactive in attracting consumers, BNPL companies are using their brand to get into frontend marketing instead of just facilitating backend payments.
 Klarna, for example, is co-marketing with retailers as a way to entice consumers to visit a shop they might not go to otherwise.
 This includes advertising and highlighting different retailers within the Klarna app as well as giving user-specific shopping suggestions, which redirect consumers to try new products and shops.
 This in-app experience aims to work like an e-commerce platform, or “super app,” which includes shopping, banking products and payment and financing options all in one place.
 These models are seeing the highest compound annual growth rate (CAGR) at 300-400 percent.

 - Next-gen credit checking.
 Another area that’s gaining momentum is the need for sophisticated consumer credit checks.
 While Afterpay says late fees contribute to less than 14% of the company’s total income, an increase in consumer defaults within the ecosystem might demand a continued improvement in BNPL firm’s algorithms for credit checking abilities.
 This service could even become a highly specialized and stand-alone module within B2B offerings.